james-stevens/handshake-ansible/README.md

 ## Installing

-So, for example, if (in your inventory) you have a new host called “newyork1” in the group “handshake_full_nodes”, then running `./do_install  newyork1` will install & run everything needed to turn it into a Handshake Full Node.
+So, for example, if (in your inventory) you have a new host called `newyork1` in the group `handshake_full_nodes`, then running `./do_install  newyork1` will install & run everything needed to turn it into a Handshake Full Node.

-This installs & runs docker, pulls the container `jamesstevens/handshake-full-node`, sets up the systemd service “handshake-full-node” and enables & runs it.
+This installs & runs docker, pulls the container `jamesstevens/handshake-full-node`, sets up a system service called `handshake-full-node` and enables & runs it.

 You can now stop, start & restart the service using `systemctl`, e.g. `sudo systemctl stop handshake-full-node` or check it's startus with `sudo systemctl status handshake-full-node`